Some links in this post may be affiliate links

 Position the pots in a warm, well-lit spot and maintain the soil moist until the new plants are well established after which you can begin normal routine care.

-Copperleaf Plant (Acalypha wilkesiana) common growing problems include loss of leaf color, leaf drop, pests among others.
+Copperleaf Plant (Acalypha wilkesiana) common problems include loss of leaf color, leaf drop, pests among others.
 Keep reading for more on these problems and how to fix them.

 1. Is Acalypha wilkesiana indoor or outdoor?